-The jury is still out on the efficacy between full spectrum and isolated products, but at City Sessions Denver we believe that the cannabis plant is a true medicine and we have seen its effects first hand in our lives and in the lives of our loved ones.
-If you are suffering for an ailment that you think cannabis can help you with, try it out.
-Start with one full spectrum product and one isolated product and see which one works best for you and go from there.
+The jury is still out on the efficacy between full-spectrum and isolated products, but at City Sessions Denver we believe that the cannabis plant is true medicine and we have seen its effects first hand in our lives and in the lives of our loved ones.
+If you are suffering from an ailment that you think cannabis can help you with, try it out.
+Start with one full-spectrum product and one isolated product and see which one works best for you and go from there.
 We believe that you will find that bringing cannabis into your wellness regimen will help alleviate your ailments and help you live a more elevated life.

 Continue your education on cannabis in our next blog, Why Cannabis Education is Important

 For a deeper dive into the cannabis plant, its various compounds and the industry that surrounds it, call and book your private educational experience with City Sessions today.
 720-250-8828